Find Affordable College Courses

 Owosso, MI

-With a ranking of #6, Baker College did quite well on this year’s best value schools for human development and family studies students working on their associate degree.
-Located in the town of Owosso, Baker College is a private not-for-profit school with a small student population.
+Baker College did quite well in this year’s ranking of the best places for human development and family studies students to get a associate degree.
+It came in at #6 on the list.
+Located in the town of Owosso, Baker College is a private not-for-profit college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Baker College are $12,420 a year.
+Out-of-state tuition fees for undergraduate students at Baker College are $12,420 per year.
 The average amount in student loans that human development majors at Baker College take out while working on their Associate Degree is $24,370.

 #7